Skip to main content

 • For on-campus research, this must be a CVM faculty member

-• A CVM faculty endorsement [full name and email] is required for off-campus experiences and professional conferences if your veterinary mentor listed above is not a CVM faculty member.
+• An endorsement from a CVM faculty member involved in wildlife health or zoological medicine [full name and email] is required for off-campus experiences and professional conferences if your veterinary mentor listed above is not a CVM faculty member.
 [Note: we are not seeking letters of recommendation.]

 • Amount requested